Skip to content

 10 Splendid Holy Places in Egypt You Should Visit

-Egypt was once the embracing land of a significant Jewish community long before being forced out of the country for political conflicts.
-Although there aren’t as many synagogues in Egypt, it’s home to one of the oldest ones ever, Synagogue Ben Ezra.
+Egypt was once the embracing land of a significant Jewish community long before it was forced out of the country due to political conflicts.
+Although there aren’t as many synagogues in Egypt, it’s home to one of the oldest ones, Synagogue Ben Ezra.
 It’s yet another holy place with religious significance.
-It lies in Old Cairo District in the El Fustat part and is commonly referred to as El Geniza Synagogue.
+It lies in the Old Cairo District in the El Fustat part and is commonly referred to as El Geniza Synagogue.

 Geniza is a Hebrew word that means “storage room.”
-The building got this name after discovering in the 19th century some Hebrew and Jewish manuscripts hidden inside the synagogue.
-This synagogue goes back to the 9th century, named after a Jewish scholar, Abraham Ibn Ezra.
+The building got this name after some Hebrew and Jewish manuscripts were discovered hidden inside it in the 19th century.
+This synagogue dates back to the 9th century and is named after a Jewish scholar, Abraham Ibn Ezra.

 The sacred temple isn’t just a historical site in Egypt, but it’s among the holy places with a magnitude in Coptic, Islamic, and Jewish faiths.
 Different stories are associated with the site, yet its exalted position isn’t altered.
 Ben Ezra Synagogue is said to be the location where the Pharaoh’s daughter found Moses as a baby.
 It’s also said that the Virgin Mary washed Jesus at this site.